 It’s constructed with a copper-infused memory foam that helps you sleep cool and helps to develop your body’s temperature.
 Copper is also antimicrobial, which means that you can rest easy knowing that any bacteria invading your mattress will be killed.
 Indeed, most mattresses are not that great for your back, especially if you are a side sleeper.

 The Layla mattress is different in that it has a copper-infused memory foam, which helps you sleep cooler and allows your back to breathe.
 I also like that it is a flippable mattress, which allows me to flip it over when one side starts to get worn out, which allows me to get more life out of my bed.
-Moreover, these two sides have different firmness so that you can adjust it to your preference.
+Moreover, these two sides have different firmness so that you can adjust them to your preference.

 What I Like: